 Crushed, dried chillies are great for adding heat to a variety of traditional dishes.
 Add a few pinches to your home-made chakalaka, stir them into a creamy prawn sauce to serve with pasta, or use them to add a kick to your mutton bunny chow!
 And this simple tomato bredie wouldn't be the same without its tingle of dried chilli!

 Bay leaves become more pungent as they dry out, and are a classic ingredient in many stews, curries, stocks, soups and sauces.
 Add one or two leaves to a hearty beef stew, or use them to add extra fragrance to a warming Chicken Korma Curry.
 For an authentic touch, press a few bay leaves into the egg custard on top of traditional Cape bobotie.

-Cumin is a wonderfully versatile seed, as its warm fragrance pairs well with many different ingredients.
+A wonderfully versatile seed, as its warm fragrance pairs well with many different ingredients.
 It’s been used in cooking since ancient times, and is popular in a variety of cuisines around the globe.
-It’s a classic curry spice - lovely in this Fragrant Cape Malay Lamb Curry – and often used in Latin American cooking – try it in Chef Wendy’s Chicken Fajitas!
+It’s a classic curry spice and often used in Latin American cooking – try it in Chef Wendy’s Chicken Fajitas!
 It’s also a popular spice in North African cooking, and pairs beautifully with dried fruit in Moroccan tagines.
 It’s a pungent spice, so use it sparingly in soups, sauces and mince dishes.